bem/bem-sdk/packages/deps/README.md

 // page => livereload
 ```

-In this time one more dependency was load (`page => livereload`).
+This time, one more dependency was loaded (`page => livereload`).

 ### Creating a BEM graph

-When we load dependencies from files we can create a [graph][graph-package] from them and get an _ordered_ dependencies list for specified blocks, for example the `header` block.
+When we load dependencies from files, we can create a [graph][graph-package] from them and get an _ordered_ dependencies list for specified blocks, such as the `header` block.

-To create a graph use the `buildGraph()` method:
+To create a graph, use the `buildGraph()` method:

 ```js
 deps.buildGraph(dependencies);
 ```

-To get an _ordered_ dependencies list for specified blocks use the [`dependciesOf()`](https://github.com/bem/bem-sdk/tree/master/packages/graph#bemgraphdependenciesof) method for the created graph.
+To get an _ordered_ dependencies list for specified blocks, use the [`dependciesOf()`](https://github.com/bem/bem-sdk/tree/master/packages/graph#bemgraphdependenciesof) method for the created graph.

 ```js
 const graph = deps.buildGraph(dependencies);